China eases credit squeeze with lots of cash and surprising transparency

 But by doing so, it has also set off a series of panic attacks in the market.

 Last June, short-term rates jumped as high as 30 percent as domestic media circulated reports of panicking bankers and cash machines running dry.
-A less dramatic rise in rates occurred in December.
+A less dramatic rise in rates occured in December.

 The cash crunches hit Chinese stock markets, which are particularly sensitive to liquidity conditions, creating a headache for the China Securities Regulatory Commission (CSRC), which is trying to restore investor confidence in stock markets to serve as a viable alternative to bank lending.